kevinpurdy/kevinpurdy.github.io/_posts/2020-11-11-home_assistant.markdown

 Follow [Home Assistant's setup guide](https://www.home-assistant.io/getting-started/), it's good.
 The guide at [Pi My Life Up](https://pimylifeup.com/home-assistant-raspberry-pi/) has more screenshots and some tricks to try if your browser doesn't show a setup screen.

 When you get to the screen showing the devices and services Home Assistant sees already, set up as many as you can then.
 It's helpful to have some objects to work with when you're first designing your panels.

 Some stuff will set up without any help at all, some will require username/password authentication, and some might be a royal pain in the butt.
 My SmartThings stuff required the creation of a webhook inside Home Assistant, which itself requires an API key from Samsung, a dynamic DNS tracker, an SSL certificate, port forwarding in the router ... it's a lot.
 My Logi camera requires that I ask the developers personally to open up an API spot for me, through a Google Form (!).
 I still haven't heard back on that one.

 Anyways!
 Set up what you can, hit "Finish" at the bottom of that page, and, BOOM, you've got a panel.

-### Set up your panel
+## The Basics: Control Your Smarthome Stuff

 ![Home Assistant Overview panel](/assets/post_images/2020-11-11/overview.png)